 If you inherit a single-family or multi-family residential home, and you don’t want to live there, consider renting out the property.
 This could be a nice addition to your bottom line.
 You might have to make a few repairs or upgrades to make it marketable, but over a short amount of time, it will be a really good investment since you didn’t have to make a large purchase to have this extra income stream.
 You might have inherited this home or multi-family property with renters in place; even better!
 This will save you the trouble of fixing it up and finding tenants.

 If you inherit commercial property and you don’t own a business or don’t plan on starting a business, you could also rent this property out!
-There are plenty of business owners in Southern California looking for a new place to run their business, especially if the property is in a prime location with plenty of traffic.
+There are plenty of business owners in Greater Los Angeles looking for a new place to run their business, especially if the property is in a prime location with plenty of traffic.
 These properties tend to have a pretty nice return.

 Of course, being a landlord isn’t everyone’s cup of tea.
 There is a lot of responsibility that falls on the landlord’s shoulders; broken major appliances, roof repairs, cracking driveways, potential structural issues, annual taxes, homeowner or property owner’s association fees, finding new tenants… the list goes on.